idomic/SnifferDog/README.md

 ```
 python lib_ver_producer.py filename
 ```
+**Note: Before running this python script you'll need to unzip the API bank data!**
 Right now, we have collected a large amount of Python OSS projects and working on expand the volumn of the API blank, we will release it once we've done !

 ### API bank  👋